PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

 #### Cytoscape

 [Cytoscape](http://www.cytoscape.org/){:target="_blank"} is an indispensable tool for network  visualization and analysis.
 The desktop software comes as a base installation and additional capabilities are added in the form of a large ecosystem of ['apps'](http://apps.cytoscape.org/){:target="_blank"}.
-In this section, we will learn to organize our enriched gene sets using the Enrichment Map app.
+In this section, we will learn to organize our enriched gene sets using the Enrichment Map along with several other helper apps to cluter and annotate similar groups of gene sets.

 Follow the instructions on the Cytoscape site to [download and install](http://www.cytoscape.org/download.php){:target="_blank"} the desktop software for your specific platform.
 The most recent versions of Cytoscape require Java version 8.